 Prior to the 1984 eruption, the rate of intermediate-depth seismicity began to increase as early as 1980.
 This unrest led HVO scientists to forecast in 1983 that Mauna Loa was likely to erupt within the next two years.
 The eruption began in March 1984.

 Since 1984, HVO's capability to detect unrest on Mauna Loa has increased markedly.
-Monitoring instruments on the volcano (see map) now include seismic stations, Global Positioning System (GPS) receivers, electronic tiltmeters, an ultraviolet spectrometer, fumarole temperature sensor, SO2 and CO2 gas sensors, and a Web camera.
+Monitoring instruments on the volcano now include digital seismic stations, Global Positioning System (GPS) receivers, electronic tiltmeters, an ultraviolet spectrometer, fumarole temperature sensor, SO2 and CO2 gas sensors, and webcams.
 These remotely located instruments transmit real-time data via radio signals to HVO 24 hours a day, seven days a week.

-Huge extensions associated with the 1975 and 1984 eruptions were caused by magma rising from the summit reservoir to the volcano's surface.
-During the 1984 eruption, after the summit area inflated, it contracted and subsided rapidly as lava erupted along the northeast rift zone.
+The large extensions associated with the 1975 and 1984 eruptions were caused by magma rising from the summit reservoir to the volcano's surface and accompanied by increased rates of seismicity.
+During the 1984 eruption, the summit area contracted and subsided rapidly as magma left the reservoir to feed the eruption along the northeast rift zone.
 When the eruption stopped, the summit magma reservoir immediately began to re-inflate.
-The inflation stopped in 1993.
-From 1993 to 2002, distances across the caldera shortened by as much as 7 cm, and leveling surveys in 1996 and 2000 measured more than 7 cm of subsidence southeast of Moku`aweoweo.
+The inflation ceased in 1993; distances across the caldera decreased and the ground surface subsided from then until 2002.